 This test has been recommended by your doctor, but you can choose not to have it and you do not have to give a reason.
-This will not affect the rest of your treatment.
-If you are not sure, your specialist will be able to answer any questions and help you make the right decision for you.
+This will not affect the rest of your child's treatment.
+If you are not sure, your specialist will be able to answer any questions you have and help you reach the right decision for you and your family.
+If you change your mind you could have the test at a later date.